 foreign countries, international organizations such as the United Nations, the

 UNF offers an undergraduate major in political science culminating

 in the Bachelor of Arts degree.
 Two minors, political science and public

 administration are available within the department.
+Our third minor, political communication and advocacy is offered in conjunction with the School of Communication.
 Majors must have a grade of

 “C” or better in each core course, and a minimum GPA of 2.0 in major elective

 Political Science majors choose one of five concentrations to